 Sale and purchase agreement

 When you decide to go ahead with a purchase you have to sign a sale and purchase agreement which, when signed by the vendor, becomes a binding contract.
-For more about what is usually found in a sale and purchase agreement see [Buying a section].
+Learn more about what is usually found in a sale and purchase agreement.